ORNL/intersect-architecture/sos/user/index.rst

      :ref:`intersect:arch:sos:user:roles`

-Details about data flows, communication, and any interaction between systems, subsystems or services are not part of this view, including any activity that is not observed by the system, such as:
+Details about data flows, communication, and any interaction between systems, subsystems or services are not part of this view.
+This includes any activity that is not observed by the system, such as:

    - A user's physical interaction with an instrument, including connecting